 Faculty & Staff Directory

-Carmen Acevedo Butcher has a Ph.D. in medieval literature from The University of Georgia.
-Teaching courses in introductory and advanced composition, advanced grammar, professional communication, history of the English language, publishing and editing, and British literature, she received the Carnegie Foundation/CASE Georgia Professor of the Year and other teaching awards.
-She has taught at universities on the east coast as well as at Sogang University in Seoul and has earned a TESOL certificate from Kennesaw State University.
-A two-time Fulbright scholar, she has also studied at University College London and at Ruprecht-Karls-Universität Heidelberg.
+Carmen Acevedo Butcher has a Ph.D. from The University of Georgia, Phi Beta Kappa.
+Teaching courses in first-year composition, advanced composition, advanced grammar, professional communication, history of the English language, poetry, creative nonfiction, publishing and editing, and British literature, she received the Carnegie Foundation/CASE Georgia Professor of the Year and other teaching awards.
+She has taught at universities on the east coast, and she was a Fulbright Senior Lecturer at Sogang University in Seoul for a year.
+She has a 120-hour TESOL certificate from Kennesaw State University.
+She also studied as a Fulbright Scholar at University College London and as a Rotary Graduate Scholar at Ruprecht-Karls-Universität Heidelberg.

-In addition to teaching at Berkeley, she has published with John Algeo a history of the English language textbook, Origins and Development of the English Language, and has written and lectured widely on the topics of linguistics, medieval literature, and women mystics.
-She has also translated numerous medieval and earlier classics, including Ælfric’s tenth-century sermons, Hildegard of Bingen: A Spiritual Reader, Man of Blessing: A Life of Benedict, and A Little Daily Wisdom, among others.
-Shambhala Publications recently added her translation of the fourteenth-century masterpiece of Christian mysticism, The Cloud of Unknowing (2009), to their new Shambhala Pocket Library series, for release sometime during the summer 2018 season.
-In cyberspace she can be found at her homepage here and at her Shambhala Author Page here.
+In addition to teaching at Berkeley, she has published with John Algeo a history of the English language textbook Origins and Development of the English Language.
+In 2018 Shambhala Publications added her translation of the fourteenth-century masterpiece of mysticism, The Cloud of Unknowing (2009), to their new Shambhala Pocket Library series.
+She has written and lectured widely on the topics of linguistics, medieval literature, and women mystics and has translated other classics, including Ælfric’s tenth-century sermons, Hildegard of Bingen: A Spiritual Reader, Man of Blessing: A Life of Benedict, and A Little Daily Wisdom, among others.